-\Note: Social exclusion includes incitement and/or coercion.
+Note: Social exclusion includes incitement and/or coercion.

-B. "Cyberbullying" means bullying through the use of technology or any electronic communication, which includes, but is not limited to, any transfer of signs, signals, writing, images, sounds, data, or intelligence of any nature transmitted in whole or in part by a wire, radio, electromagnetic system, photoelectronic system, or photooptical system, including, but not limited to, electronic mail, Internet communications, instant messages, or facsimile communications.
+B. "Cyberbullying" is defined as the willful and repeated bullying or harassment and/or intimidation of a person through the use of digital technologies or any electronic communication, which includes, but is not limited to, email, blogs, apps texting on cell phones, social websites (e.g., MySpace, Facebook, Twitter, etc.), chat rooms, "sexting", instant messaging, or video voyeurism, any transfer of signs, signals, writing, images, sounds, data or intelligence of any nature transmitted in whole or in part by a wire, radio, electromagnetic system, photo electronic system, or photo optical system, including, but not limited to, electronic mail, Internet communications, instant messages, or facsimile communications.
 Cyberbullying includes the creation of a webpage or weblog in which the creator assumes the identity of another person, or the knowing impersonation of another person as the author of posted content or messages, if the creation or impersonation creates any of the conditions enumerated in the definition of bullying.
-Cyberbullying also includes the distribution by electronic means of a communication to more than one person or the posting of material on an electronic medium that may be accessed by one or more persons, if the distribution or posting creates any of the conditions enumerated in the definition of bullying (F.S. s.
+Cyberbullying also includes the distribution by electronic means of a communication to more than one person or the posting of material on an electronic medium that may be accessed by one or more persons, if the distribution or posting creates any of the conditions enumerated in the definition of bullying (F.S.
 1006.147).

 Note: The scope of a public K-12 educational system means, regardless of ownership, any computer, computer system, or computer network that is physically located on school property or at school-related or school-sponsored program or activity.
-The definitions of Computer-Related Crimes in F.S. s.
-815.03 and the definitions of Cyberstalk in F.S. s.
-784.048(1)(d) are applicable to this section.
+The definitions of Computer-Related Crimes in F.S.
+815.03 and the definitions of Cyberstalk in F.S.
+784.048(1) (d) are applicable to this section.

-Per F.S. s.
+Per F.S.
 810.145, voyeurism, which may be utilized in cyberbullying, in and of itself, is a criminal offense.